oVirt/ovirt-site/source/documentation/vmm-guide/chap-Administrative_Tasks.html.md

 **Assigning Permissions to Users**

-1. Click the **Virtual Machines** tab and select a virtual machine.
+1. Click **Compute** &rarr; **Virtual Machines**.

-2. Click the **Permissions** tab on the details pane.
+2. Click the virtual machine’s name to go to the details view.

+3. Click the **Permissions** tab.

-3. Click **Add**.
+4. Click **Add**.

-4. Enter a name, or user name, or part thereof in the **Search** text box, and click **Go**.
+5. Enter a name, or user name, or part thereof in the **Search** text box, and click **Go**.
 A list of possible matches display in the results list.

-5. Select the check box of the user to be assigned the permissions.
+6. Select the check box of the user to be assigned the permissions.

-6. Select **UserRole** from the **Role to Assign** drop-down list.
+5. Select **UserRole** from the **Role to Assign** drop-down list.

-7. Click **OK**.
+8. Click **OK**.

 The user's name and role display in the list of users permitted to access this virtual machine.

     **Note:** If a user is assigned permissions to only one virtual machine, single sign-on (SSO) can be configured for the virtual machine.
-With single sign-on enabled, when a user logs in to the User Portal, and then connects to a virtual machine through, for example, a SPICE console, users are automatically logged in to the virtual machine and do not need to type in the user name and password again.
+With single sign-on enabled, when a user logs in to the VM Portal, and then connects to a virtual machine through, for example, a SPICE console, users are automatically logged in to the virtual machine and do not need to type in the user name and password again.
 Single sign-on can be enabled or disabled on a per virtual machine basis.
 See [Configuring Single Sign-On for Virtual Machines](/documentation/vmm-guide/chap-Additional_Configuration/#configuring-single-sign-on-for-virtual-machines) for more information on how to enable and disable single sign-on for virtual machines.

 ### Removing Access to Virtual Machines from Users

 **Removing Access to Virtual Machines from Users**

-1. Click the **Virtual Machines** tab and select a virtual machine.
+1. Click **Compute** &rarr; **Virtual Machines**.

-2. Click the **Permissions** tab on the details pane.
+2. Click the virtual machine’s name to go to the details view.

+3. Click **Permissions**.

 3. Click **Remove**.
 A warning message displays, asking you to confirm removal of the selected permissions.